From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Enabling technologies

 \subsection{Ice and water optical neutrino detectors}

-An optimized neutrino telescope to the three fluxes described above will naturally be three different detectors.
+A neutrino telescope optimized to the three fluxes described above will naturally act as three different detectors.
 In any steeply falling power-law flux, the higher the energy one targets, the lower the expected number of neutrinos.
-Thus the size of the detector will necessarily get larger for higher energy fluxes.
-For the GZK flux, this necessitates such a large volume of detector that optical signals become challenging to instrument.
+Thus the size of the detector will need to be larger for higher energy fluxes.
+For the GZK flux, this necessitates such a large detector volume that optical signals become challenging to instrument.
 A neutrino telescope must have sensors at a smaller spacing than the attenuation length of the signal for requiring coincidence in multiple sensors.
 Therefore, signals that travel further without attenuating, such as radio pulses, allow a larger detector volume to be instrumented by using the same number of sensors but spaced further apart.
-Many future radio-based neutrino telescopes are planned, but this section will focus on optical-based detectors in keeping with the motivations in~\ref{sec:questinos}.
+Many future radio-based neutrino telescopes~\cite{Aguilar_2021,IceCube-Gen2:2020qha,Abarr_2021,GRAND:2018iaj,Wissel:2020sec} are planned, but this section will focus on optical-based detectors in keeping with the motivations in Section~\ref{sec:questinos}.

-Neutrino telescopes with optical sensors collected Cherenkov photons from charged particles that resulted from neutrino interactions.
+Neutrino telescopes with optical sensors collect Cherenkov photons from charged particles that result from neutrino interactions.
 The optical properties of the detector media therefore naturally informs the optimization of its detector.
-Water generally has a shorter attenuation length to optical and UV light, but a longer scattering length.
-Ice generally has the opposite. \Cref{fig:tracks} compares a high-energy muon traversing the entire detector length for detectors using ice and water as media.
+Water generally has a shorter attenuation length of optical and UV light, but a longer scattering length.
+Ice generally has the opposite, where the attenuation length is longer but the scattering length is shorter. \Cref{fig:tracks} compares a high-energy muon traversing the entire detector length for detectors using ice and water as media.
 The Cherenkov photons are shown as lines coming out of the muon track.
-Color denotes the time difference.
+Color denotes the time difference, with red indicating earlier and blue indicating later.
 The photons in ice can be seen covering a larger volume around the track, owing to the longer absorption length.
 However, the photons do not travel as straight as those in water because of the short scattering length.

-The non-direct path of photons in ice creates the largest systematic effect in the reconstruction of the muon track, and thus the direction of the neutrino that created the muon.
-Water, with all else held equal, is a superior media for directional reconstruction of neutrinos in the sky.
+The nondirect path of photons in ice creates the largest systematic effect in the reconstruction of the muon track and, thus, in the direction of the neutrino that created the muon.
+Water, with all else held equal, is a superior medium for directional reconstruction of neutrinos in the sky.